 The current SMR service road has a private "at-grade" crossing of the railroad tracks and is classified as a private crossing.
 The railroad ROW is owned by UPRR, and any future development/establishment of public coastal access would require an agreement with UPRR to cross their property.
 The California Public Utilities Commission (CPUC) has exclusive jurisdiction over railroad crossings in California (Public Utilities Code §§1201-1202).
 If the railroad crossing was to be used as a bicycle and pedestrian path, for public vehicle access, or for docent-led access, the classification of the crossing would change from private to public, and a permit would be required from the CPUC.
 UPRR has stated that they would oppose any application to the CPUC that would change the existing at-grade crossing from private to public (County 2015, County 2024).
 The CPUC Policies and Procedures require that public railroad crossings use a separated grade (the crossing is located above or below the railroad tracks), unless it can be shown why a separation of grades is not practicable (CPUC Policies and Procedures, Rule 3.7).
-In discussion with CPUC staff, they have stated that any changes from private to public use of the Union Pacific Mainline DOT #745382G must be grade-separated to accommodate a change from private to public use.
+In-The CPUC heavily prioritizes reducing the total number of at-grade crossings.
+Each crossing proposal is evaluated on its specific characteristics and if an at grade crossing were to be allowed, the CPUC generally requires the closure of at least one or more crossings on the same rail line.
+However, iIn discussion with CPUC staff, they have stated that any changes from private to public use of the Union Pacific Mainline DOT #745382G must be grade-separated to accommodate a change from private to public use.
 This would require a formal application process with the CPUC (County 2015, County 2024).

-Construction of the coastal access across the SMR property would need to connect with access into the ODSVRA.
+-Construction of the coastal access across the SMR property would need to connect with access into the ODSVRA.
 At the time of preparation of the Rail Spur Extension Project EIR, the ongoing deliberations regarding the best manner and location for access and staging for the ODSVRA had not been completely resolved.
 Conditions included in the CDPR's Coastal Development Permit issued by the CCC (CDP 4-82-300, as amended) for the ODSVRA operations required CDPR to determine a permanent access and staging location for OHV activities that is the least environmentally damaging alternative and that incorporates all feasible mitigation measures.
 As a result, a number of studies have been conducted to examine potential alternative access routes into the ODSVRA, including the State Parks studies which did not identify this site as a potential access location.
 The Rail Spur Extension Project EIR concluded that until the CDPR resolves the long-standing issues associated with access and staging for the ODSVRA, the most appropriate type and location of future coastal access on the SMR site is uncertain (County 2015).